Annie Gosbee

 In her 1953 yearbook, Gosbee had listed three characteristic interests: to play in the All American League, to own the Boston Red Sox, and Babe Zaharias; a prominent athlete who achieved a great deal of success in golf, basketball, baseball and track and field.

 Finally, Gosbee joined the All American League tryout and broke into the Grand Rapids Chicks team roster in 1953.
 She was used by manager Woody English primarily as a backup at second base for Alma Ziegler.
 Moreover, she represented her team in the All-Star Game as a shortstop replacement.
 At the end of the season, Grand Rapids advanced to the playoffs and beat the Rockford Peaches in the best-of-three series first round, 2–1.
 The Chicks later swept the Kalamazoo Lassies in the final series, 2–0, to win the championship.

 Afterwards, Gosbee returned to Essex to complete her high school graduation requirements.
 In 1954, she split her time between Grand Rapids and Rockford, during what turned out to be the All-American League's final season.

 In a 75-game career, Annie posted an average of .136 (16-for-118) with 22 runs scored and seven RBI while stealing one base.
 She went 0-for-1 in the playoffs.
 At the field, she recorded 89 putouts with 87 assists and turned 17 double plays, while committing 15 errors in 191 total chances for a combined .922 fielding average.

 After the league folded, Gosbee moved to California, where two of her siblings lived.
 She then attended Los Angeles City College and continued her involvement in sports, while teaching classes and playing nonprofessional basketball.
 Additionally, she went to work as a library technician in the area.

-She died in 1976 in Glendale, California, after being hit by a car while trying to cross a street.
+She died in 1976 in Glendale, California, after being hit by a motorist while trying to cross a street.
 She was 40 years old.

 In 1988, Annie Gosbee received further recognition when she became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York which was unveiled to honor the entire All-American Girls Professional Baseball League.
 She also was inducted posthumously into the Gloucester High School Hall of Fame in Essex, Massachusetts.